httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 User agents MUST implement the more liberal processing rules defined in Section 5, in order to maximize interoperability with existing servers that do not conform to the well-behaved profile defined in {{sane-profile}}.

+TODO: Update to explain new syntax and semantics for EU Cookie Law mechanisms.

 This document specifies the syntax and semantics of these headers as they are actually used on the Internet.
 In particular, this document does not create